 Baked goods are a way of saying “I love you” in our house.
 When my husband and I started dating a little more than 20 years ago, I (literally) worked in a bakery, and muffins meant gobs of sugar and flour.
 How times change.
 These muffins are yummy, whole food, gluten/dairy/soy-free and easy, which is key.
 One per serving is low FODMAP, and they have 3 grams of fiber per muffin.
 Best of all, they are delicious and disappear quickly, but they are best within 3 days.

 Pumpkin pie spice and maple give these babies the perfect flavors for this season.

-- 1 cup old fashioned rolled oats, purity protocol if needed
+- 1 cup old fashioned rolled oats, purity protocol if needed to stay strictly GF

 - 1 egg

 - 1/4 cup pure maple syrup

 - Generous 1/4 cup regular peanut butter (not a natural PB which is separated)